chabokpush/chabok-client-rn/README.md

 end
 ```

-3.Open the iOS project with .xcworkspace file in Xcode and also, open the `node_modules/react-native-chabok/` directory.
+3. Open the iOS project with .xcworkspace file in Xcode and also, open the `node_modules/react-native-chabok/` directory.
 Move the `ios/AdpPushClient.h` and `ios/AdpPushClient.m` files to your project.

 4. Import inside `AppDelegate`:
 ```